-The authority should ensure that the supported person, along with anyone who may provide additional support to the supported person, is made aware that the PVG Scheme allows personal employers to satisfy themselves that an individual to whom they are offering regulated work is not either already barred from doing that type of https://www.mygov.scot/pvg-scheme/types-of-work-covered-by-pvg
+The authority should ensure that the supported person, along with anyone who may provide additional support to the supported person, is made aware that the PVG Scheme allows personal employers to satisfy themselves that an individual to whom they are offering regulated work is not either already barred from doing that type of regulated work or under consideration for barring.
+A PA will be provided with a Scheme Membership Statement that confirms this.